hmrc/digital-tariffs-operational-performance-tests/README.md

 export GITHUB_API_TOKEN="your token goes here"
 ```

-If it still fails being run by **Service Manager** try the following:
+If it still fails being run by **Service Manager 2** try the following:
 ```
-  sm --stop PDF_GENERATOR_SERVICE
+  sm2 --stop PDF_GENERATOR_SERVICE
 ```
 Then in the PDF_GENERATOR_SERVICE
 ```